cakephp/phinx/docs/configuration.rst

   any global variables your initialization file reads or modifies.
 * Its standard output is suppressed.
 * Unlike with JSON and YAML, it is possible to omit environment connection details and instead specify ``connection`` which must contain an initialized PDO instance.
-This is useful when you want your migrations to interact with your application and/or share the same. connection.
+  This is useful when you want your migrations to interact with your application and/or share the same connection.
+However remember to also pass the database name as Phinx cannot infer this from the PDO connection.

 .. code-block:: php